What is a Deal Sheet?

 1. A deal sheet needs to be compiled early and updated regularly

-The compilation of a deal sheet should be done early enough and not only when there is a need to switch jobs.
-Apart from the hassle of drawing up a deal sheet all night because it is needed urgently, it is difficult to clearly remember all the relevant details when it is months or years later.
+The compilation of a deal sheet should be started early on, not just when you’re looking to switch jobs.
+If you wait a long time before composing your deal sheet, it is difficult to clearly remember all the relevant details from transactions that occurred many months or years ago.

 2. Describe your specific roles

-When compiling a deal sheet, particularly for subordinate associates, it is important to go an extra mile and not only describe the things you worked on but also describe the specific role you played on each matter.
-It gives a clearer depiction of your personal experience and the level of work you did.
-It also shows the employer that you are serious about the job search, and you took your time to ponder on and keep track of your experience.
+When compiling a deal sheet, particularly for subordinate associates, it is important to go the extra mile and not only describe the things you worked on, but also describe the specific role you played in each matter.
+This gives a clearer depiction of your experience and the work you did.
+It also shows that working on deals is important to you, because you take the time to keep track of your experience.

 3. Don’t include any information that is confidential

-You must be very cautious not to include in your deal sheet any confidential information except for matters that are already public.
+You must be very cautious not to include in your deal sheet any confidential information.
 Generally, companies need to get consent to publicly list their clients.
-If you are in doubt is a matter is confidential, it is advisable not to include the identity of the client.
+If you are in doubt as to whether a matter is confidential, it is advisable to err on the side of caution and not include the identity of a client.

 4. Date each deal